KekBatikMatcha/CyberTalents-by-Zee/WebSecurity/AdminHasThePower/Writeup.md

 ## 🖼️ Initial Interface

+This is the initial CyberTalents challenge page for **"Admin Has The Power"**.

+It introduces the objective of the challenge, where only administrators are allowed to access the flag.

 <p align="center">
 <img width="959" height="368" alt="image" src="https://github.com/user-attachments/assets/877e16af-492d-4c53-b87d-e43fb04a1d30" />
 </p>

+## 🔐 2.
+Login Interface

+The login page displays a username and password field.

+However, no valid credentials are provided directly to the user at this stage, suggesting that they may be hidden elsewhere.

 <p align="center">
 <img width="959" height="389" alt="image" src="https://github.com/user-attachments/assets/b72aed92-82ab-410f-ae95-8d6d8d8dc0e0" />